-Fig. 1.
-Characteristics (left) and properties (right) with analysis and synthesis as the two main relations between the two
+Figure 1.
+Characteristics (left) and properties (right) with the two main relations between both

 On the characteristics (left) side of fig. 1 an additional block is drawn which represents dependencies (formally called D_x) between characteristics.
 Any development engineer/designer is very familiar with these dependencies, e.g. geometric or spatial dependencies (which today can be captured and administered by parametric CAD-systems), but also concerning fits, surface and material pairings, even conditions of existence.